Video Capsule Endoscopy: About This Test

 How is the test done?

-- You will be asked to swallow a capsule with a sip of water.
-The capsule is about 2.5 cm (1 in.) long.
+• You will be asked to swallow a capsule with a sip of water.
+The capsule is about 2.5 centimetres (1 inch) long.
 It contains a tiny video camera.
 You won't have a tube inserted down your throat, as is done in some other endoscopies.
 You won't need to stay in the hospital.
 And you won't need pain medicine.

-- You will be awake while the capsule moves through your digestive system.
+• You will be awake while the capsule moves through your digestive system.
 You won't feel the capsule moving.
 As the capsule travels through your system, the camera will take pictures and send them to the recording tool.
-A small light will blink each time the camera takes a picture.

-- After several hours, the technician will remove the recording tool.
-The pictures can be looked at later on a computer.
+• After about 8 hours, any sensors that were used can be removed.
+The pictures in the recording tool can be looked at later on a computer.

-- The capsule should pass out of your body in your stool in a day or two.
+• The capsule should pass out of your body in your stool in a day or two.
 If it doesn't, your doctor may have you get an X-ray to see where it is.
+You will get instructions on which type of capsule is being used for your test and if you need to collect it from your stool.

 How long does it take?